Do you want to turn your books into screenplays? Of course you do!

-A screenplay is a type of script written for television or film, such as a documentary or major motion picture, or a pilot for a series.
+A screenplay is a type of script written for television or the big screen, such as a documentary, major motion picture, or a pilot for a series.

 Believe me, there is an art and science to writing screenplays.
 It’s very different than novel writing, for there is a particular type of formatting required by studios, producers, and directors.
 In fact, some will tell you it’s much more difficult than writing a novel due to these requirements.